garrandall/popular-music-data/tracks/little-games-the-yardbirds.md

 Mixing with kinky cats,
 Are games I wanna play some more.

-Ooh, what they're doing to me,
+Oh what they're doing to me,
 Darling it's so plain to see,
 My temperature's rising,
 But that's not surprising,